vert-x/mod-lang-clojure/docs/core_manual_clojure.md

 The replies themselves can also be replied to so you can create a dialog between two different verticles consisting of multiple rounds.

+#### Specifying timeouts for replies

+If you send a message specifying a reply handler, and the reply never comes, then, by default, you'll be left with a handler that never gets unregistered.

+To remedy this you can also specify a timeout in ms and a two-arity reply handler function.
+If a reply is received before timeout your handler will be called with the message as the second parameter, but if no reply is received before timeout, the handler will be automatically unregistered and your handler will be called with an exception-map as the first parameter you can deal with it in your code.

+Here's an example:

+    (eb/send "test.address" "This is a message" 1000
+      (fn [err m]
+        (if err
+          (println "No reply was received before the 1 second timeout!")
+          (println "I received a reply" m))))

+If the send times out, first parameter to the handler function will be an exception map of the form:

+    {:type :TIMEOUT
+     :message "Timed out waiting for reply"
+     :basis the-ReplyException-object}

+You can also set a default timeout on the event bus itself - this timeout will be used if you are using the `send` function without a timeout.
+The default value of the default timeout is `-1` which means that reply handlers will never timeout (this is for backward compatibility reasons with earlier versions of Vert.x).
+Note that when using the `send` function without a timeout, your handler will never be passed an exception-map when a timeout occurs.

+    (eb/set-default-reply-timeout!
+5000)

+When replying to messages you can also provide a timeout and a two-arity reply handler function to get replies to the replies within a timeout.
+The API used is similar to before:

+    (eb/on-message "test.address"
+      (fn [m]
+        (eb/reply "This is a reply" 1000
+          (fn [err m]
+            (if err
+              (println "No reply was received before the 1 second timeout!")
+              (println "I received a reply" m))))))

+#### Getting notified of reply failures

+If you send a message with a timeout and result handler function, and there are no handlers available to send the message to, the handler function will be called with an exception-map containing `:type :NO_HANDLERS`.

+If you send a message with a timeout and result handler, and the recipent of the message responds by calling `vertx.eventbus/fail`, the handler function will be called with an exception map of the form:

+    {:type :RECIPIENT_FAILURE
+     :message "an application specific error message"
+     :code an-application-specific-int-code
+     :basis the-ReplyException-object}

+For example:

+    (eb/on-message "test.address"
+      (fn [m]
+        (eb/fail 123 "Not enough aardvarks")))

+    (eb/send "test.address" "This is a message" 1000
+      (fn [err m]
+        (if err
+          (do
+            (println "Failure type:" (:type err))
+            (println "Failure code:" (:code err))
+            (println "Failure message: (:message err)))
+          (println "I received a reply" m))))

 ### Message types

 The message you send can be any of the following types: